freds-dev/GIS/README.md

 - Docker daemon is running on your machine.

+Please copy the `.env.example` file and rename it to `.env`.
+Then generate a MapLibre key and paste it in the variable.

 ## Installation and Setup
 1. Install all required packages using the following command:
    `npm install`